-Our deferred tax liabilities are generated from tax-deductible intangible assets and, to a lesser extent, from our floating rate convertible securities.
-As more fully described below, we generally believe that our intangible-related deferred taxes (which totaled approximately \$26 million in 2004) are unlikely to reverse, and believe that the deferred tax liabilities for our floating rate convertible securities may not reverse.
+Our deferred tax liabilities are generated primarily from tax-deductible intangible assets and from our floating rate convertible securities.
+As more fully described below, we generally believe that our intangible-related deferred taxes (which increased by approximately \$28.8 million in 2005) are unlikely to reverse, and believe that the deferred tax liabilities for our floating rate convertible securities may not reverse.
 As such, we currently believe the economic benefit we realize from these sources will be permanent.

-Our intangible assets are tax-deductible because we generally structure our Affiliate investments as cash transactions that are taxable to the sellers.
+Most of our intangible assets are tax-deductible because we generally structure our Affiliate investments as cash transactions that are taxable to the sellers.
+Intangible assets associated with our recent investment in AMG Canada, however, are not deductible for tax purposes.
 We record deferred taxes because a substantial majority of our intangible assets do not amortize for financial statement purposes, but do amortize for tax purposes, thereby creating tax deductions that reduce our current cash taxes.
 These liabilities will reverse only in the event of a sale of an Affiliate or an impairment charge, events we consider unlikely to occur.
 Under current accounting rules, we are required to accrue the estimated cost of such a reversal as a deferred tax liability.
-As of December 31, 2004, our estimate of the tax liability associated with such a sale or impairment charge was approximately \$116 million.
+As of December 31, 2005, our estimate of the tax liability associated with such a sale or impairment charge was approximately \$139.9 million.

 Our floating rate convertible securities also generate deferred tax liabilities because our interest deductions for tax purposes are greater than our interest expense for financial statement purposes.
-As described in greater detail on page 33, if our stock price exceeds \$60.90 per share when the securities are converted, the cumulative tax savings realized in prior periods (\$8.7 million at December 31, 2004) will be reclassified to equity.
-As of December 31, 2004, our stock price was \$67.74.
-Beginning in

-February 2008, we have the right to redeem these securities, which could result in our realization of these benefits (which totaled approximately \$8.7 million as of December 31, 2004).
+As described in greater detail on page 35, if our stock price exceeds \$60.90 per share when the securities are converted, the cumulative tax savings realized in prior periods (\$9.9 million at December 31, 2005) will be reclassified to equity.
+As of December 31, 2005, our stock price was \$80.25.
+Beginning in February 2008, we have the right to redeem these securities, which could result in our realization of these benefits.

 In addition, we also regularly assess our deferred tax assets, which consist primarily of state credits and loss carryforwards, in order to determine the need for valuation allowances.
 In our assessment we make assumptions about future taxable income that may be generated to utilize these assets, which have limited lives.
 If we determine that we are unlikely to realize the benefit of a deferred tax asset, we would establish a valuation allowance that would increase our tax expense in the period of such determination.
-As of December 31, 2004, we had a valuation allowance for all state tax credit and loss carry forwards.
+As of December 31, 2005, we had a valuation allowance for all state tax credit and loss carry forwards.

 Changes in our tax position could have a material impact on our earnings.
-For example, a 1% increase to our statutory tax rate attributable to our deferred tax liabilities would result in an increase of approximately \$3.1 million in our tax expense in the period of such determination.
+For example, a 1% increase to our statutory tax rate attributable to our deferred tax liabilities would result in an increase of approximately \$4.9 million in our tax expense in the period of such determination.